 Happy twixmas!

-Tis the season to be dreamy – in our house, at least.
+Tis the season to be dreamy – for me, at least.
 I love that dead time between Christmas and New Year when all the shopping, wrapping and cooking is done.
-When the family subsists on Christmas chocolates and leftovers foraged from the fridge, and there’s nothing to do and no one we need to see.
+When the family subsists on leftovers foraged from the fridge, and there’s nothing to do and no one we need to see.

 For me, it’s a time for reading, journalling, catching up on films and sleep and most of all, day-dreaming.
 If the weather isn’t too grim, there will be a long walk at some point.
 But doing nothing at all feels like a perfectly good option.